cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Particles [~]()

-A particle is a hash of the file in IPFS network.
+A particle is a hash of the file in IPFS network (`cid` in IPFS terminology).
 A file can be retrieved from IPFS network using its hash.
 Particles are written into Bostrom blockchain.
 But, cyb.ai application is built to render the content of cyberlinked files.

 ### Cyberlinks [~](QmewU6pKFtGc3Fm8XsMxS3bA2xf3swQwuPuepxebp2WNMH)